NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

             // Set the previous header's rblock to the block's header's rblock

             if (attrcatRecBufferBlockHeader.rblock != -1) {
 				// Get the header of the next block (right block)
 				// Hint: instantiate a RecBuffer class corresponding to the lblock and call appropriate methods

 				// Set the next block's header's lblock to the block's header's lblock

+            } else {
+				// the block being released is the "Last Block" of the relation.
+				// Update the Relation Catalog entry's LastBlock field for this relation with the block number of the previous block.
 			}

             // call releaseBlock()